 Children just can’t help but get lost whether it is at a new school or an old mall.
 During Halloween, this risk is increased by the fact that they are out in unfamiliar surroundings often at night.
 This is a nightmare not only for you as the parent but also for the kid.

 Halloween is all about fun.
 But safety is priority #1.
 These tips can come in handy for everyone on Halloween night.
-We understand why many parents fret Halloween, knowing that the world can be a dangerous place, especially in the midst of a pandemic.
-You shouldn’t want your child fretting this night too; this holiday should be pure fun for them.
-So keep them safe, plan ahead and if at all possible, stay home this year.
+This holiday should be pure fun for your kids.
+So keep them safe and plan ahead.
+That way everyone will have an enjoyable Halloween.

 Steven Palermo is the managing partner for Palermo Law, Long Island’s Personal Injury Law Firm.
 He has been helping people receive compensation for their injuries for over 21 years.
 He focuses on cases involving car accidents, truck accidents, construction accidents and slip and fall injuries.